backdrop-contrib/uc_discounts/README.md

 Ubercart Discounts
 ======================

-The Ubercart Discounts modul allows the creation of discounts for products according to a variety of criteria, based on the products, user roles, and other things.
+The Ubercart Discounts module allows the creation of discounts for products according to a variety of criteria based on the products, user roles, and more.

 Installation
 ------------